As an Amazon Associate, I earn from qualifying purchases.

 Can You Make Twice Baked Potatoes Ahead of Time?

-Yes, though I recommend making the components ahead of time and storing them separately, rather the whole thing.
+Yes, though I recommend making the components ahead of time and storing them separately, rather than prepping them stuffed and then refrigerating them.

 Then, you just need to assemble everything, pop them in the air fryer for 3-5 minutes at 350F, and serve.